-Just like you can train your body and your mind to get stronger, you may be able to "train" your body's brown fat stores to get better at creating heat, thus burning calories, by exposing yourself to cold weather.
+Just like you can train your muscles to get stronger, you may be able to "train" your body's brown fat stores to get better at creating heat, thus burning calories, by exposing yourself to cold weather.

-A very small — only six subjects — 2014 study published in the Journal of Clinical Endocrinology and Metabolism found that four weeks of cold exposure resulted in a 45-percent increase of brown fat volume of activity.
-And a 2013 study published in the Journal of Clinical Investigation also found that frequent cold exposure could be an effective way to increase brown fat activity and subsequent calorie burn.
+A very small — only six subjects — March 2014 study in the Journal of Clinical Endocrinology and Metabolism found that four weeks of cold exposure resulted in a 45-percent increase of brown fat activity.
+And an August 2013 study in the Journal of Clinical Investigation also found that frequent cold exposure can increase brown fat activity and subsequent calorie burn.

 But more research is needed when it comes to brown fat and calorie burn, Schlader says.
 "The investigation into brown fat is really interesting, but it's pretty early as far as understanding the importance of these changes being observed."